ravinalamada/css-exercises/40-shadows/index.md

 1. If I wanted to create a hard-edge shadow, one that looks like a solid border, what combination of values would I need to use?

-=> You need (x, y, blur, thickness, color)
+=> You need (x, y, blury, thickness, color)

 1. Is it possible to create a shadow on a circular element?
 What about a polygon?

-=> Yes it is possible,
+=> Yes it is possible by only using border raduis.

 1. Is it possible to create multiple shadows on the same element?

-Yes, it is popssible by specifying their own values.
+=> Yes, it is popssible by specifying their own values.